-- 1. Start the engine and charge the accumulator by applying the brake pedal or by turning the steering wheel from stop to stop.
+- Start the engine and charge the accumulator by applying the brake pedal or by turning the steering wheel from stop to stop.
 Turn off the engine and let the vehicle sit for one hour.
-After one hour there should be at least two powerassisted applications with the engine off. - 2.
-If the reserve system will not retain a charge for one hour, but functions normally immediately following charging, the accumulator valves are at fault.
-The booster must be disassembled and the accumulator valves replaced. - 3.
-If the accumulator can be heard charging and discharging but does not hold a charge, disassemble the booster and replace the accumulator valves. - 4.
+After one hour there should be at least two powerassisted applications with the engine off. - If the reserve system will not retain a charge for one hour, but functions normally immediately following charging, the accumulator valves are at fault.
+Replace the hydrobooster. - 3.
+If the accumulator can be heard charging and discharging but does not hold a charge, replace the hydro-booster. - 4.
 Deplete the accumulator by pressing the brake pedal several times.
 If the accumulator can has lost its charge, it is possible to rotate or wobble the accumulator can with respect to the housing.
-Replace the accumulator assembly.
+Replace the hydro-booster.